mf-social/project-blue-house/docs/install_debian.md

-# This page explains installing debian beforelogging in for the first time
+# This page explains installing debian before logging in for the first time

 This is the first part (1 of 3) of creating your base system.
 After this we will secure the logins and install docker and docker-compose.